PolMine/PolMine.github.io/who.md

 <li>Simon Gehlhar (Research Assistant MIDEM Project)</li>
 <li>Florian Gilberg (Student Assistant, PopParl Project)</li>
 <li>Kevin Glock (Student Assistant, MigTex Project)</li>
-<li>Pawel Szczerbak (Research Assistent, Project 'Arenas of Interest Intermediation')</li>
+<li>Pawel Szczerbak (Research Assistant, Project 'Arenas of Interest Intermediation')</li>
 <li>Silvia Berenz (Student Assistant, Cooperation with IDS)</li>
 </ul>

 #### Affiliation

 PolMine is affiliated with the [NRW School of Governance](https://www.nrwschool.de) at the [Institute of Political Science](https://www.uni-due.de/politik/) ([Department of the Social Sciences](https://www.uni-due.de/gesellschaftswissenschaften/), [University of Duisburg-Essen](https://www.uni-due.de)).
-A **special thanks** goes to the IT of the Department of Social Sciences.
+A *special thanks* goes to the IT of the Department of Social Sciences.
 We are grateful for the outstanding and unfailing support of Anita Born, Marius Bertram and Florian Böhm!

 #### Network